Back to blog

 Timeline: Submission itself is instant, but you must do this by May 30, 2026.

 If MOCCAE requests clarifications or revisions, respond promptly.
-The deadline is firm.
+Treat the May 30, 2026 deadline as firm — monitor moccae.gov.ae for any official extension announcement.

 Common Mistakes SMEs Make (and How to Avoid Them)